 Sometimes, when people get married and they are young and not quite fully grown up yet, they can make a bad choice and marry the wrong person.
 Or maybe the young people are fine together at first but then as they grow up a bit, they grow apart and become different and aren’t a good match anymore.

-Ultimately, you want to choose a life partner who shares many or most of your life goals.
+Ultimately, you want to choose a life partner who shares many or most of your life goals and personal core values.